jabranr/jabranr.github.io/articles/fix-wrangler-error-in-remix-app.md

 }
 ```

-This will make sure that `wrangler` is always patched correctly after each `npm install`.
+This will ensure that `wrangler` is always patched correctly after each `npm install`.

 ### References